 From Freeport, Maine USA

-Collaborating with others to transforming the system of public education from the inside out is what I intend to do as a part of this team.
-Currently I am the Executive Director of Education Action Forum of Maine.
+Collaborating with others in transforming the system of public education from the inside out is what I intend to do as a part of this team.
+I have the role of Executive Director at The Source School.
 Waldorf educator, school leader, project manager, mentor, organizer, art therapist, volunteer, mother, wife, daughter, friend, artist, marketing professional, and dog mom are all titles I’ve used or been given.
 B.A.
-Art, Mount Holyoke College; M.Ed., Antioch New England University; Transdisciplinary Therapeutic Arts, Tobias School for Art and Therapy in East Grinstead, UK; Certificate in School Management and Leadership, Harvard Business School / Harvard Graduate School of Education; and current PhD Public Policy and Education student at University of Southern Maine.
+Art, Mount Holyoke College; M.Ed., Antioch New England University; Transdisciplinary Therapeutic Arts, Tobias School for Art and Therapy in East Grinstead, UK; Certificate in School Management and Leadership, Harvard Business School / Harvard Graduate School of Education; and current PhD Public Policy and Educational Leadership student at University of Southern Maine.

 From Los Angeles, California USA

 I’ve been following and pondering trends in the holistic education space and its growth and struggles vis a vis the mainstream education project since the 90’s.
 I was part of founding teams for the first two public Waldorf charter schools in Los Angeles.
-My focus with the u.lab 2x 2021 project is the goal of creating societal awareness about whole child education practice as the essential leap towards humanity’s great evolutionary challenges.
+My focus with the u.lab 2x 2021 project was the goal of creating societal awareness about whole child education practice as the essential leap towards humanity’s great evolutionary challenges.
 To read more about Joan’s work in education, click HERE.

 From Pittsburg, Pennsylvania USA